Bookbug in Aberdeen

-Bookbug sessions are free, friendly and fun sessions of stories, songs and rhymes for babies, toddlers, pre-schoolers and their families and carers to enjoy together.
+Bookbug sessions are free and fun sessions of stories, songs and rhymes for babies, toddlers, pre-schoolers and their families and carers to enjoy together.
 Each session lasts around 30 minutes and they have been designed to support children’s development while having fun.
 They take place in a very relaxed environment and are a great opportunity to spend some quality time with your little one, meet other families and have fun together.